Cooling Vest for Dogs in Puerto Rico: What It Is and How It Works

 How does a dog regulate temperature?

 That's why a dog in Puerto Rico hits their limit faster than a dog in a temperate climate.
-Not because they're weaker — because the environment demands more from them.
+Not because they're weaker, but because the environment demands more from them.

 What does a cooling vest actually do?